smindel/silverstripe-oracle/README.md

 ## Open Issues

- * no db data type fits large amounts of text
+ * no db data type fits large amounts of text, clob can't be used since it is in a group by clause, which is suboptimal
- * identifier are limited to 30 characters
+ * identifier are limited to 30 characters, using _IDENTIFIER_MAPPING table to translate to abbreviated identifiers
  * adapter doesn't support transactions yet
  * search doesn't work yet
- * unit tests require another user
+ * unit tests require a unit test user, since there is only one test schema, running multiple tests at once breaks
  * datetime helper functions not yet implemented

- * cms sitetree is empty due to parentid being null instead of 0
- * work in tablespace or database?
+### Failing Tests

+ * CheckboxSetFieldTest
+ * ComplexTableFieldTest
+ * DataObjectDecoratorTest
+ * DbDatetimeTest
+ * FilesystemPublisherTest
+ * HierarchyTest
+ * LeftAndMainTest
+ * RemoveOrphanedPagesTaskTest
+ * RestfulServerTest
+ * SearchContextTest
+ * SearchFilterApplyRelationTest
+ * SearchFormTest
+ * SQLQueryTest
+ * TableListFieldTest
+ * TranslatableSearchFormTest
+ * VersionedTest